-Our aerospace and defense businesses represented 70% of our 2022 sales.
-Within the defense market, our programs are directly affected by funding levels, which have remained relatively stable.
-Our commercial aircraft market, which represented less than 18% of our 2022 sales, is still recovering from the initial, dramatic, reductions in air travel at the onset of the COVID-19 pandemic.
-While domestic travel has recovered, global international travel remains below pre-pandemic levels.
+Our aerospace and defense businesses represented 70% of our 2023 sales.
+Within the defense market, our programs are directly affected by funding levels, which has recently increased.
+Our commercial aircraft market, which represented less than 20% of our 2023 sales, is aligning with our customers' growing demand.
+While domestic travel has recovered, global international travel remains slightly below pre-pandemic levels.

-Within our industrial markets, which represented 30% of our 2022 sales, our programs benefited from increased order demand within industrial automation, simulation and test and energy markets.
-However, as customer demand increases, across these markets, we are now experiencing supply chain pressures.
+Within our industrial markets, which represented 30% of our 2023 sales, our programs benefited from increased order demand within industrial automation, simulation and test and energy markets.